yushiangfu/study-notes/~vfs.md

 ```

 - Character device
-  - Please refer to the driver framework for further introduction.
+  - Please refer to my other page for information on this topic.

 ```
 inode->i_op = &shmem_special_inode_operations;